-- IE303 An entity, a music record label, licenses to a customer a 1975 recording of a classical symphony by a noted orchestra.
+IE303 An entity, a music record label, licenses to a customer a 1975 recording of a classical symphony by a noted orchestra.
 The customer, a consumer products company, has the right to use the recorded symphony in all commercials, including television, radio and online advertisements for two years in Country A. In exchange for providing the licence, the entity receives fixed consideration of CU10,000 per month.
 The contract does not include any other goods or services to be provided by the entity.
-The contract is non-cancellable. - IE304 The entity assesses the goods and services promised to the customer to determine which goods and services are distinct in accordance with paragraph 27 of IFRS 15.
+The contract is non-cancellable.

+IE304 The entity assesses the goods and services promised to the customer to determine which goods and services are distinct in accordance with paragraph 27 of IFRS 15.
 The entity concludes that its only performance obligation is to grant the licence.
+The entity determines that the term of the licence (two years), its geographical scope (the customer's right to use the recording only in Country A), and the defined permitted use for the recording (in commercials) are all attributes of the promised licence in the contract.

 In accordance with paragraph B58 of IFRS 15, the entity assesses the nature of the entity's promise to grant the licence.
 The entity does not have any contractual or implied obligations to change the licensed recording.
-Thus, the intellectual property to which the customer has rights is static.
+The licensed recording has significant stand-alone functionality (ie the ability to be played) and, therefore, the ability of the customer to obtain the benefits of the recording is not substantially derived from the entity's ongoing activities.
+The entity therefore determines that the contract does not require, and the customer does not reasonably expect, the entity to undertake activities that significantly affect the licensed recording (ie the criterion in paragraph B58(a) is not met).
 Consequently, the entity concludes that the nature of its promise in transferring the licence is to provide the customer with a right to use the entity's intellectual property as it exists at the point in time that it is granted.
 Therefore, the promise to grant the licence is a performance obligation satisfied at a point in time.
 The entity recognises all of the revenue at the point in time when the customer can direct the use of, and obtain substantially all of the remaining benefits from, the licensed intellectual property.

-Because of the length of time between the entity's performance (at the beginning of the period) and the customer's monthly payments over two years (which are non-cancellable), the entity considers the requirements in paragraphs 60-65 of IFRS 15 to determine whether a significant financing component exists.
+IE306 Because of the length of time between the entity's performance (at the beginning of the period) and the customer's monthly payments over two years (which are non-cancellable), the entity considers the requirements in paragraphs 60-65 of IFRS 15 to determine whether a significant financing component exists.

-Example 60-Access to intellectual property
+Example 60-Sales-based royalty for a licence of intellectual property

 An entity, a movie distribution company, licenses Movie XYZ to a customer.
 The customer, an operator of cinemas, has the right to show the movie in its cinemas for six weeks.
-In exchange for providing the licence, the entity will receive a portion of the operator's ticket sales for Movie XYZ (ie variable consideration in the form of a sales-based royalty).
-The entity concludes that its only performance obligation is the promise to grant the licence.
+Additionally, the entity has agreed to (a) provide memorabilia from the filming to the customer for display at the customer's cinemas before the beginning of the six-week screening period; and (b) sponsor radio advertisements for Movie XYZ on popular radio stations in the customer's geographical area throughout the six-week screening period.
+In exchange for providing the licence and the additional promotional goods and services, the entity will receive a portion of the operator's ticket sales for Movie XYZ (ie variable consideration in the form of a sales-based royalty).